Banking operations workflow for Tallyfy

 task

 Start with the largest bills and work your way down.
 Count each denomination twice - once facing up, once facing down.
-Use a counting machine if available, but always verify by hand.
-Sort bills by condition while you count.
-Worn bills go in one stack, crisp ones in another.
-Denominations to count: - $100 bills - $50 bills - $20 bills - $10 bills - $5 bills - $1 bills - Coins (rolled and loose) Write down each total before moving to the next denomination.
-Don't trust your memory.
+Use a counting machine if one's available, but always verify by hand.
+Sort bills by condition as you count - worn bills in one stack, crisp ones in another.
+Denominations to count: - $100 bills - $50 bills - $20 bills - $10 bills - $5 bills - $1 bills - Coins (rolled and loose) Jot down each total before you move to the next denomination.
+Don't rely on memory.

 Form fields in this step